Trees of Graphs as Boundaries of Hyperbolic Groups: Abstract factors

 \begin{defn} \defnlabel{Y.1} An \emph{abstract free factor} is an abstract factor $(F,\{ H_i \})$ in which $F$ is a finitely generated non-abelian free group. \end{defn}

 \begin{rmk} Note that, since $F$ is torsion free, each of the subgroups $H_i$ is a maximal infinite cyclic subgroup of $F$. \end{rmk}

-To each abstract free factor $(F,{\mathcal H})$, equipped with a basis $B$ of free generators for $F$, there is associated some finite graph, called the \emph{Whietehead graph} of the factor, see Seection 2E in \cite{Cashen:line_patterns:2016}.
+To each abstract free factor $(F,{\mathcal H})$, equipped with a basis $B$ of free generators for $F$, there is associated some finite graph, called the \emph{Whitehead graph} of the factor, see Section~2E in \cite{Cashen:line_patterns:2016}.
 We now recall the description of this graph.